EsakaK/SEVC/README.md

 - We use the same Intra model as DCVC-DC. `I_frame_model.pth.tar` can be downloaded from [DCVC-DC](https://github.com/microsoft/DCVC/tree/main/DCVC-family/DCVC-DC).
 - Our `P_frame_model.pth.tar` can be downloaded from [xxx](https://github.com/microsoft/DCVC/tree/main/DCVC-family/DCVC-DC).

-Put the model weights into `./ckpt`  directory and run the above command.
+Put the model weights into the `./ckpt`  directory and run the above command.

 Our model supports variable bitrate.
 Set different `i_frame_q_indexes`  and `p_frame_q_indexes` to evaluate different bitrates.